 (church address, city, state).
-On his/her request, his/her membership is hereby transferred to the

-(new church, address, city, state) and he/she is commended

-to its confidence, pastoral care and fellowship.
+On his/her request, his/her membership is hereby transferred to the (new church, address, city, state) and he/she is commended to its confidence, pastoral care and fellowship.

 PASTOR

-TASTOR

 CLERK

 DATE

+DATE

-On receipt of letter of transfer, the receiving pastor shall
+On receipt of letter of transfer, the rec eiving p pastor shall

-acknowledge certificate of transfer as follows:
+acknowledge certificate of transfer as foll lows:

-This certificate of transfer of the membership of
+This certificate of transfer of the men nbershij p of

+(mem ber's n ame) from

-(member's name) from the
+the

 (church name) in

-(city and state) to the
+(city a nd state) to

+the (,

+(new church

-(new church name) in
+name) in (011011 011

+,

 (city and state) is hereby acknowledged.

-(member's name) has been received and recorded as a
+(member's name) has been received a orded as a

-member in this church.
+member in this church. and rec oraca as a

+member in this charen.

 DATE

-Page # 86
+PASTOR

-PASTOR CLERK
+CLERK